 - 3rd degree sexual assault includes:

 - Ejaculating, urinating, or defecating on someone.

 The penalty: This is a Class G felony, and you could face up to 10 years in prison and/or a $25,000 fine.

-4th Degree Sexual Assault WI
+4th Degree Sexual Assault in Wisconsin

 Finally, 4th degree sexual assault covers any other non-consensual sexual contact, short of intercourse.
 Groping falls under this category.